 I juggle my working tasks with some serious organisation.
-I have countless folders, tagging systems, lists and ways to map out the day to avoid things being missed.
-I have a daily check-in with the team to make sure they’re all ok and then we all get on with it, with WhatsApp intervals for everything from approvals, to beauty trends we’ve spotted, and funny dogs.
+This includes countless folders, tagging systems, lists and ways to map out the day to avoid things being missed.
+I have a daily check-in with the team to make sure they’re all ok.
+And then we all get on with it.
+With WhatsApp intervals for everything from approvals to beauty trends we’ve spotted and funny dogs.

-Zoom calls have seriously increased this year, as we’re all getting way more comfortable with working remotely, but I always try and leave a gap of at least 30 minutes between each one, knowing that they might run late, or, something pressing might come in.
-That’s the thing with communications, you have to be able to plan ahead, whilst also being totally comfortable with changing your direction for the day at a moment’s notice.
+Zoom calls have seriously increased this year, as we’re all getting way more comfortable with working remotely.
+However, I always try and leave a gap of at least 30 minutes between each one, knowing that they might run late or something pressing might come in.
+That’s the thing with communications, you have to be able to plan ahead whilst also being totally comfortable with changing your direction for the day at a moment’s notice.
 I guess that’s why I love it.

 The afternoon sees me douse myself on every possible point with the Find Focus Pulse Point Roller Ball.
 This is 100% my desk essential.
-I’ve worked with Tisserand on and off for so many years now, the brand really is a firm essential in my routine.
-Which is why I can’t write this whole thing without mentioning my obsession with the Tea Tree & Aloe Skin Relief Cream.
+I’ve worked with Tisserand on and off for so many years now.
+The brand really is a firm essential in my routine.
+This is why I can’t write this whole thing without mentioning my obsession with the Tea Tree & Aloe Skin Relief Cream.
 As someone with oily skin and breakouts, it’s a must.